georgian-io/genai-bootcamp/notebooks/day-1/00-readme.md

     A model's vocabulary is simply the total number of tokens that a model knows.

-## Common Terms & Parameters
+### Common Terms & Parameters

-We are including a short list of common terms nad parameters that you might see in this notebook or elsewhere.
+We are including a short list of common terms and parameters that you might see in our notebooks or elsewhere.

-* `Sampling`: This simply refers to picking the next word to generate based on some probability distribution.
+* `Sampling`: This refers to picking the next word to generate based on some probability distribution.
 There are a number of different sampling techniques such as `top-k sampling` and `top-p sampling`. `Temperature` is a parameter used in sampling operations.

 * `temperature`: A parameter to control the level of creativity of the model.
-The higher this is, the more likely the model is to output text that is more novel.
-At the same time, higher values do make the model more prone towards hallucination (making things up).
+The higher the temperature, the more likely the model is to output text that is more novel.
+At the same time, higher values make the model more prone towards hallucination (making things up).
 A lower value causes the model to try and generate the most probable text instead.
-Setting the temperature to 0 is usually equivalent to making the model deterministic (except in the case of GPT-4).
+Setting the temperature to 0 may be thought of as making the model deterministic (except in the case of GPT-4).

 * `top_k`: A parameter that is used to control Top-K Sampling.
 In essence, when predicting the next word, we usually compute probabilities for the entire vocabulary and then sample from it.
 In Top-K sampling, we restrict it to only the top-K words and then redistribute the probability mass among them.
 Ref: https://huggingface.co/blog/how-to-generate#top-k-sampling

-* `top_p`: This is similar to `top_k` sampling but instead of choosing from the `K` most probable words, we instead choose from the smallest set of words whose cumulative probability is higher than some probability `p`.
+* `top_p`: `top_p` is similar to `top_k` sampling but instead of choosing from the `K` most probable words, we instead choose from the smallest set of words whose cumulative probability is higher than some probability `p`.
 Ref: https://huggingface.co/blog/how-to-generate#top-p-nucleus-sampling

-* `max_new_tokens/max_tokens/max_output_tokens`: All of these refer to the same parameter, just on different APIs.
-It specifies the maximum number of new tokens to be included in the model's output.
+* `max_new_tokens/max_tokens/max_output_tokens`: All of these terms refer to the same parameter, just on different APIs.
+The terms specify the maximum number of new tokens to be included in the model's output.
 You can think of this as the maximum number of words you want in your output (not including the input itself).